 Sponsor an Elephant

-Dodo is a 13 year old elephant who spent 10 years living in and out of tourist camps giving rides.
-Dodo is an unpredictable elephant and due to this, he spent most of his life before KSES in confinement.
+Dodo is a 16 year old male elephant who spent 10 years living in and out of tourist camps giving rides.
+Dodo was always known as an unpredictable elephant and due to this, he spent most of his life before KSES in confinement.
 He is the most recent elephant to join our herd in September 2018 after his owner approached us asking for help.
-He is the brother of Gen Thong, nephew of Mae Doom and grandson of Too Meh and is now able to spend his days roaming, socialing and foraging with his family..
+Since joining our program, he has become a very calm and content elephant and is very happy to spend his days roaming the forests and socialising when he pleases.
+He is the brother of Gen Thong, nephew of Mae Doom and grandson of Too Meh..

 Sri Prai is an 11 year old female elephant who was originally born in the logging industry.
 She was later rescued from this life, but taken into the tourist camps.
 When the pandemic of covid-19 began, tourism shut down in Thailand, forcing many elephants to return to their owner's home villages.
 Sri Prai was one of many elephants who returned to our area and began living with our herd.
 She formed a very strong bond with our elephant herd over these two years.
 When tourism started opening up again, her owner approached us to bring her into our project full-time as he didn't want her to return to work.
 Sri Prai has been with us since and enjoys spending her days socialising with as many elephants as possible and learning how to forage!